Revised January 2020

 Gloria Vando Hickok, pal, poet, publisher of Helicon Nine, co-founder of The Writer's Place in Kansas City, began hearing my Wake Island stories 15 years ago and has always insisted I write a book about them.
 Thanks to her faith in me and her persistence, I'm heading in that direction with this Web site.

 The most bizarre and improbable story leading to this site concerns Clinton Blount.
 In February of 2001, a strange man left both voicemail and e-mail messages for me at the college.
 I returned them and found he is an anthropologist working for Albion Environmental, in Santa Cruz, California.
 We had never met, but he had seen a story about me and my Wake Island pictures in a newspaper in Laredo, Texas.
 Needless to say, I have never been to Laredo, Texas, all the DNA evidence and scurrilous writings on bathroom walls to the contrary.
 But on April 30, 2000, the Kansas City Star had run a full-page spread commemorating the 25th anniversary of the end of the war in Vietnam, and a separate story about these pictures ran well below the fold.
 That story must have made the Knight-Ridder wire circuit and ended up in Laredo, as well as other places perhaps.
 Albion had been contracted by the Air Force to write a history of Wake Island post-1945, and the 1975 refugee operation was a blank spot he was trying to fill.
 After a few phone conversations, he flew out to Kansas City during my Spring Break and we had two full days of an interview.
 A great deal of my desire to recollect that year in my life came from talking with Clinton and realizing there was something there I experienced that needed to be saved.
 He is also the person who sicced the Ford Library on me, trying, as they do, to grub freebees for the National Archives.
+After years of thinking this interview was lost, I discovered it in a long-neglected hard drive.
+Other than making a few updates in the text, signified by [brackets], I have left it verbatim.
+I am grateful that Albion Environmental has given permission for its posting on this site.
+It can be found by following the link on the left side of this page, "Blount (blunt) Interview.

 I may have been the only person ever to get Chris Woelk to don a tuxedo of his own free will.
 It was at my wedding, in 1984, where he was best man.
 He's been something like best buddy since then, and when I mentioned to him that I needed to make copies of several hundred, if not thousand, black and white negatives this spring, he invited me out to the farm and let me look into the future.
 Chris is a Vietnam vet who has put together a Web site (www.vietnamsoldier.com) for his outfit, the 25th Artillery Division, and has stories more harrowing than ones of being chased by marauding gangs of hermit crabs at sunset by the lagoon at Wake Island.
 He also has a Nikon Cool Scan 2900 dpi scanner and an Epson printer, and what he was able to do with them amazed me.
 We scanned the first 200 negatives that weekend and they are on this site.
 And it only cost me a stack of CD-ROMs, a meal I prepared in a strange kitchen, and a bottle of 1982 Chateau Gruaud-Larose, most of which I drank, anyway.
+Sadly, Chris died suddenly in the summer of 2018.
+It would be impossible to do justice to how much he meant to me personally as well as the site.
+This site literally would not exist without his help and encouragement.
+But, beyond all that, he is missed by everyone who ever crossed paths with him.
+He had no match for a combination of intelligence, persistence, good cheer, and generosity of heart.
+He was a dear, and is a dearly missed, friend.

 About the same time in the summer of 2001 that I began to get serious about creating this site, I received an e-mail from Kiem-Lieu Le.
 We had never met, to my knowledge, but she had seen a Wake Island posting I had left at another Web site and decided to contact me.
 In the months since then, our correspondence has been the highlight of every day.
 While she is a charming and sensitive person, it dawned on me that she was the substitute for all those people I knew on Wake Island that I'm hoping this site will reach.
 My response to her has been a practice run for the rest of you.
 Which doesn't mean that I don't appreciate her for her own individuality and uniqueness; after all, because of her I now have another gray hair!